Technomancy-AU/Moneris-PCF-Demo/README.md

 2. Download an unmanaged package file from the "Export" folder, e.g. "MonerisPCFDemo_1_0_0_13.zip"
 3. Import the downloaded package into the environment where you have the Moneris PCF installed
 4. Follow the set up instructions available here: https://technomancy.com.au/docs/moneris-payments/set-up/demo-app-installation/
-5. Refer to teh Documentation here https://technomancy.com.au/docs/moneris-payments/ or contact us on experts@technomancy.com.au
+5. Refer to the Documentation here https://technomancy.com.au/docs/moneris-payments/ or contact us on experts@technomancy.com.au